*Please note this course is under review, and may be subject to change.

 Optional modules are usually available at levels 5 and 6, although optional modules are not offered on every course.
 Where optional modules are available, you will be asked to make your choice during the previous academic year.
 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.

 As you will be a professional practitioner with significant prior learning, you will be taught via an adult learning approach.
 The modules use a variety of approaches that will encourage you to be responsible for your own learning and progress.
 It is recognised that individuals learn in different ways therefore a range of teaching and learning strategies are used.
 Scenario work, and pre and post sessional work are also important components of the modules that you will be required to engage in.

-Assessment aims to encourage reflection and autonomous but supported learning.
+The module assessments aim to encourage reflection and autonomous but supported learning.
 You will receive ongoing support from the programme leader, who will also act as project supervisor.